Display food and beverages with flair

-"It's all in the presentation," says Andrea Correale, CEO of Elegant Affairs, a caterer based in New York City's Gramercy Park and Glen Cove, N.Y.
+"It's all in the presentation," says Andrea Correale, founder of Elegant Affairs, a caterer based in New York City and Glen Cove, N.Y.

 Veggies with dip on a big platter?
-Ordinary and boring, says Correale, whose clients include the historic club The Players in Gramercy Park and the mansion that houses the Nassau County Museum of Art in Long Island.
+Ordinary and boring, says Correale, whose company has hosted events at the historic club The Players in Gramercy Park and the mansion that houses the Nassau County Museum of Art in Long Island.

 "It's the little details that make it look trendy and appealing," Correale says.